rust-lang/book/src/ch14-03-cargo-workspaces.md

 change to each crate’s directory and run `cargo publish` on each crate in the workspace to publish the crates.

-For additional practice, add an `add-two` crate to this workspace in a similar way as the `add_one` crate!
+For additional practice, add an `add_two` crate to this workspace in a similar way as the `add_one` crate!

 As your project grows, consider using a workspace: it’s easier to understand